rupali-codes/LinksHub/SECURITY.md

 ## Response Timeline

-The project will aim to resolve critical vulnerabilities within 30 days and non-critical vulnerabilities within 90 days.
-The project may extend these timelines if additional time is needed to address the vulnerability.
+LinksHub will aim to resolve critical vulnerabilities within 30 days and non-critical vulnerabilities within 90 days.
+These deadlines may extend if additional time is needed to address the issue(s).

 ##  Secure Coding Practices